 Though people with underlying health issues, such as osteoporosis, arthritis, and lower back pain, can avoid high-impact cardio, they can definitely benefit from incorporating weight training into their workout routine.

-Myth #4 – For Best Benefits You Should Exercise for At Least an Hour
+Myth #4 – For Best Results You Should Exercise for At Least an Hour

 Any amount of physical activity is better than no activity at all.
 Even five minutes of physical activity can result in better health outcomes than no activity at all.
 You can indulge in 15 to 30 minutes of moderate to vigorous activity per day, five days a week.
 Some great options include: